 We all have a unique set of parenting tools that we have acquired along the way.
 Some were learned from our parents, some from parenting resources, education or even media, while others may have been purely intuitive.
 If you are similar to most people, you likely have some skills that are more effective than others.
 So, while we are just doing the best we can for our children, experimenting with new approaches to managing behavior may help you discover what will work best in your situation.
 There are resources online, parenting classes, and counselors who can help.
 James Lehman’s Total Transformation Program is another effective tool for parents.
 It’s designed to provide you with concrete tools that they can begin utilizing immediately.

 At the same time, it is important to understand that change is a process—certain behaviors may change immediately, while others will require more time.
 It is frustrating and disempowering not to know how to handle the challenges that arise with raising kids and there is no shame in trying to better equip oneself.
 Making this step could be exactly what is needed to pick up momentum.

 4. Recognize and Focus on the Positive

-When someone calls the 1-on-1 Coaching line and shares an extensive list of problems they are having with their child in rapid-fire style, finding the right moment to inquire about what is going well for them can do wonders to soften their stance.
+When someone calls the Parent Coaching line and shares an extensive list of problems they are having with their child in rapid-fire style, finding the right moment to inquire about what is going well for them can do wonders to soften their stance.
 When people are discouraged and tired, it is difficult to see the positive.
 In those trying times, practice reminding yourself of some of the areas in which your child excels or is making progress.
 Acknowledging small successes and building off of strengths are the steppingstones to scaling mountains.
 Do not forget the power of praise and recognition!

 I think the following quote from Mother Teresa explains this aspect of parenting beautifully: “Do not think that love, in order to be genuine, has to be extraordinary.
 What we need is to love without getting tired.”